Exercise 4.1 Command-Line Navigation

 Switch back to Terminal and type ls -A (lowercase LS followed by space, a hyphen, and an uppercase A) at the prompt.

 In general, the command-line environment is case-sensitive.
 For example, ls -a isn’t the same as ls -A.

-You will see some extra files in the list that begin with a period.
+The list includes some extra files that begin with a period.
 Files beginning with a period are hidden in directory listings unless you ask for them by entering ls -A. The Finder doesn’t show files beginning with a period (sometimes called dot-files).

 Examine and Change Your Current Working Directory